astropy/astropy/docs/units/equivalencies.rst

     >>> freq = 5 * u.GHz
     >>> u.Jy.to(u.K, equivalencies=u.brightness_temperature(omega_B, freq))
     3.526294...

+.. note:: Despite the Astropy unit on the left being shown as ``u.Jy``, this is
+          the conversion factor from Jy/beam to K (because ``u.beam`` cannot currently be used as a meaningful unit since it depends on the observations).

 If you have beam full-width half-maxima (FWHM), which are often quoted and are the values stored in the FITS header keywords BMAJ and BMIN, a more appropriate